Home

 Insider's Tips

-Always pack something warm, as it might be much colder at the top of the mountain than at the bottom.
+Always pack something warm, as it might be much colder at the top of Table Mountain than at the bottom.

 Visit the Aerial Cableway website to confirm whether they are open, as trips are weather dependant.